lillyxcko/React-Notebook/4-React-Syntax.md

   }, []);
 ```
 This will start the counter at 100.
 > The `}, []);` portion is setting the dependency array to be empty.
-When the dependency array is empty, the setState only occurs at the initial load of the component.
-Without it, the serCounter will be set to 100 repeatedly after every time a + / - button clicked.
+When the dependency array is empty, the setState only occurs at the initial load of the component, therefore allowing typical toggling of the counter.
+Without it, setCounter will be set to back 100 repeatedly after every time a + / - button clicked.

 <br>